Shopify/cli/packages/cli/README.md

   Pulls app configuration from the Partner Dashboard and creates or overwrites a configuration file.
 You can create a new app with this command to start with a default configuration file.

-  This command presents you with a prompt with the following steps:

-  - Which Partner organization is this work for?
-  - This prompt shows only if the account you are logged into has more than one organization.
-  - Create this project as a new app on Shopify?
-  - Choosing yes will create a new app in your Partner Dashboard with the default configuration
-  - Choosing no will prompt you to choose from a list of all the apps in your organization
-  - Configuration file name
-  - Enter the name for this configuration file.
-The `shopify.app.{config-name}.toml` file will be created.
-If it already exists, you will be prompted to confirm overwriting.

   For more information on the format of the created TOML configuration file, refer to the [App configuration](https://shopify.dev/docs/apps/tools/cli/configuration) page.